infor-design/enterprise/src/components/toolbarsearchfield/readme.md

 ## Keyboard Shortcuts

-- <kbd>Shift + Left</kbd> and <kbd>Shift + Up<kbd> or <kbd>Shift + Right</kbd> and <kbd>Shift + Down</kbd> arrows - When focused on a toolbar searchfield, the focused element is wrapped inside of a [toolbar]( ./toolbar) element, which has its own rules that govern navigation with the arrow keys.
+- <kbd>Shift + Left</kbd> and <kbd>Shift + Up</kbd> or <kbd>Shift + Right</kbd> and <kbd>Shift + Down</kbd> arrows - When focused on a toolbar searchfield, the focused element is wrapped inside of a [toolbar]( ./toolbar) element, which has its own rules that govern navigation with the arrow keys.
 These shortcuts help the user navigate a toolbar while leaving movement of the text cursor to be controlled with the arrow keys
 - <kbd>Alt + Del</kbd> - On a `clearable` searchfield, pressing this will clear its contents.

 ## States and Variations